jfwangncs/jfYu/src/jfYu.Core/jfYu.Core.RabbitMQ/README.md

     "VirtualHost": "/",
     "HeartBeat": "60",
     "Port": "9808",
-    "DispatchConsumersAsync";true //if you want to use async consumer }
+    "DispatchConsumersAsync":true //if you want to use async consumer }
 ```